adityayadav73/adityayadav73/README.md

 🔥
 💻
 ## 🚀 About Me
-Hi,I'm Aditya Yadav - an aspiring Data Analyst with hands-on experience in data analysis and machine learning Projects.
+Hi,I'm Aditya Yadav - an aspiring Junior Data Scientist with hands-on experience in data analysis and machine learning Projects.
 I enjoy transforming raw data into meaningful insights using Python,SQL,and data visualization tools.
 Currently building projects focused on business insights and predictive modelin.